How to Promote An Online Course: 13 Best Practices

 Another great way to share your ideas, create authority, and develop a locker of quality content is to launch your own podcast.
 Doing so allows you to achieve much the same as you would with a blog, only in a different medium.

 These days, people like to consume content on the go.
-Reading isn’t always possible.
-Whereas listening often is.
+Reading isn’t always possible, but listening often is.
 The same rules apply to podcasts as they do with blogging… consistency.

 That’s not to say you need to release a new show every week.
 A popular approach is to have ‘seasons’, where you launch new episodes much like television networks publish their shows.
 The schedule you choose is up to you, but consistency is key.

-The same applies here as above because a Video Channel (more than likely on YouTube) allows you to reach people in an engaging way.
+The same applies here as above because a video channel (typically on YouTube or TikTok) allows you to reach people in an engaging way.

-The good news is, you can often create one single piece of content (i.e. a video) and repurpose this into a podcast episode, blog post, and new video on your channel.
+The good news is, you can often create one single piece of content such as a video and repurpose this into a podcast episode, blog post, and new video on your channel.

 SEO is tricky.
 It changes several times each year as Google alters its algorithms.
 Trying to keep pace is hard, and even if you find a tactic that helps you rise in the charts, it won’t last long.

 The good news is, you don’t need any quick-fix tactics (and you don’t need to become an SEO expert).